UvA-DSC/WikiCompare/README.md

-# WikiCompare: Comparing knowledge in wikipedia projects
+# WikiCompare: Comparing knowledge in Wikipedia projects

 The goal of this project is to compare the content/knowledge of different Wikipedia projects.
 In particular, we are interested in multilingual Wikipedias and Wikidata.